Kesimpta (Ofatumumab)

 Alcohol & Driving

-There are some considerations regarding alcohol consumption and driving while taking Kesimpta.
+There are specific considerations regarding alcohol consumption and driving while using Kesimpta.

 Alcohol